-Most of the GOM code is found in the module GOM_MOD.
+For OOPS, all of the computations around the GOM arrays have been encapsulated in objects of CLASS_SUPERGOM.
+However, most of the GOM code is found in the lower-level module GOM_MOD.
 Only its public interface should be of concern to the rest of the IFS; it is designed so that its internal workings are private.
-In the minimisation there are two instances of the GOM object in use: GOM5 for the direct fields and GOM for the TL and adjoint fields.
+In the minimisation there are two instances of the GOM object in use: YDGOM5 for the direct fields and YDGOM for the TL and adjoint fields.
 GOM variables have their own naming convention, but it is supposed to be as close as possible to the naming in the model itself, e.g. GFL and GMV arrays.
 GOM variables are indexed using a derived type called GID, defined in gom_mod.
 For example: